18F/uswds-data/pages/visualizations/line_chart.md

 layout: styleguide
 title: Line Charts
 category: Visualization types
-lead: Line charts are a good way to visualize data.
+lead: Straight lines between data points show continuous change in value, usually over time.
 ---

-## What
-On a line chart, the upward or downward slope of the line shows how the value of an item changes, usually over time.

-## Why
+## When to use it
-A continuous line calls attention to overall trends rather than individual data points.
-Never use a line chart to compare non-numeric variables, such as country of birth.
-To compare data in separate categories, use a [bar chart](linked).
+Line charts are best at communicating trends over time rather than the value of distinct data points.
+Never use a line chart to compare non-numeric variables, such as country of birth or state of residence.
+To compare data in categories, use a [bar chart](linked).

-Your raw data might look something like this:
+Your raw data might look like this:

 | State   | Unemployment rate in 1980 | Unemployment rate in 1990    | Unemployment rate in 2000    |
 |---------|---------------------------|------------------------------|------------------------------|